LudoBermejoES/swade-npc-importer/README.md

         @sa SpecialAbs: this is a ver special Abilitiy
         ```

-### Super Powers Support
+### Super Powers Support ✨ _New in v0.5.0_

 The importer now has **full support** for the Super Powers Companion!
+This major update includes comprehensive integration with the `swade-supers-companion.superPower` item type.
 When importing superhero stat blocks, use the following format:

 ```
 Captain Thunder